ruggeri/tech-notes/algos/hash-map-tricks.md

 	return h
 ```

+- Like I said, I won't prove that these actually have the universal hash
+  property.
+That could be worthwhile, but it's not my goal.
+I just want
+  to describe what universal hashing is.
 - Universal hashing has an "oblivious adversary".
   - That is, the adversary doesn't get to see the hash values.
 They can
     know the hash family, but not its parameters.